Thursday, 2 November 2023

 My first experience of using the Internet

 I cautiously tested the water, and as part of my job soon learned how to find information online.
 I also did some moderate and discreet personal browsing.
-As I slowly became aware of the possibilities of the World Wide Web and the large amount of interesting and useful information to be found online, I decided that I would have to find somewhere else to access the Internet as I wanted to do some extensive and intensive research.
+As I slowly became aware of the possibilities of the World Wide Web and the large amount of interesting and useful information to be found online, I decided that I would have to find somewhere else to access the Internet: I wanted to do some intensive and extensive research.

 I had not yet rejoined the Public Library after my long absence, so I didn't know about their free Internet access.
 Instead, I started to use Internet cafés or cybercafés as they were a very visible and convenient resource.